Music industry titan Mo Ostin who worked with Sinatra, Hendrix and Prince dies at 95

 Born in New York to Russian immigrants, Ostin's early years in the business were spent at the jazz label Verve.
 In 1960, when Frank Sinatra started his own record label, Reprise, he hired Ostin as its administrative vice president.
 Reprise was eventually bought by Warner Records.

 In 1970, Ostin became president of Warner Bros.
 Records.
-Under his leadership, the company was home to both mainstream pop stars and to more underground-minded artists, from Frank Zappa and The Sex Pistols to James Taylor and Fleetwood Mac.
+Under his leadership, the company was home to both mainstream pop stars like James Taylor and Fleetwood Mac to edgier artists such as Frank Zappa and The Sex Pistols.

+"Mo was probably the most music conscious, music-centric chief executive of a record company in the rock and roll era," says Peter Ames Carlin, the author of Sonic Boom: The Impossible Rise of Warner Bros.
+Records, from Hendrix to Fleetwood Mac to Madonna to Prince.
+Ames says, when Ostin took over Warner, he told his employees to change their approach.
+"He sat them down and he said, 'Look we need to stop trying to make hit records.
+Let's just make good records and turn those into hits.' "

 After leaving Warner in 1993, Ostin went on to head DreamWorks SKG, along with his son Michael and former Warner executive Lenny Waronker.